-Poverty influences children's early brain developmentDecember 11th, 2013 in Psychology & Psychiatry /
+Poverty influences children's early brain developmentDecember 11, 2013 by Chris Barncard in Medicine & Health / Psychology & Psychiatry

 Poverty may have direct implications for important, early steps in the development of the brain, saddling children of low-income families with slower rates of growth in two key brain structures, according to researchers from the University of Wisconsin–Madison.